-Permission to enter the Diploma course will normally be given to university graduates who have attained a sufficiently high standard in a relevant subject.
+Permission to enter the Diploma course will normally be given to university graduates.
+Assessment

 Assessment takes the form of FOUR exam papers AND a minor dissertation of 5,000 and 8,000 words.
 Each exam paper carries a value of twelve credits.
 The minor dissertation also carries value of twelve credits and involves an oral examination.